Ketskapow/ADS-Thesis-Project/README.md

 -	-1 and 0 -> -1
 -	+1 and 0 -> +1
 -	If two labelers had the same opinion, the label remained the same

+# How to run
+Preprocessing can be run by creating a data/ folder and placing the previously mentioned folders in this data folder.
+Model pipeline must be run in a colab environment